 One of our favourite places to visit at any time of the year is Cadgwith, a tiny fishing village on the Lizard.
 Fishing boats still go out from Cadgwith every day, and you can usually buy delicious fresh fish straight off the boat if you go at the right time of day.

+Wander down from the car park in the evening at this time of year (don’t forget a torch!), and you’ll be met with a cheerful string of coloured lights and tantalising glimpses of the illuminations.
 As you reach the village, you’ll see the lights on higher ground either side of the harbour first.
 Then, as you wander down the hill, there are lights on house and shop fronts, and even strung across the sea.